benhmoore/Argon/README.md

 ____

 **This project is no longer recieving updates.**

-It is not recommended to use this project in production.
+It is not recommended to use this project in production environments.

 Argon enables web apps to seamlessly store and sync user data across multiple devices.
 It offers a complete backend solution for web apps.
 Argon can store anything from the data of a simple text editor, to the position of a player in game -- and keeps it in sync across a user's devices.